Prince Christopher of Greece and Denmark: First marriage

 On 1 January 1920, Christopher married a very wealthy American widow, Nonnie May "Nancy" Stewart Worthington Leeds, at Vevey, Switzerland.
 His bride, a once-divorced and once-widowed commoner at least a decade older than the prince, was nonetheless recognised as Christopher's dynastic wife by his family (at the time of the engagement and wedding, the Greek royal family lived frugally in exile, and as Christopher was last in the dynasty's order of succession, any children he fathered would not impact the succession rights of other Greek dynasts).
 Her fortune, estimated in the tens of millions of dollars, was inherited from her second husband, a tin millionaire, and substantially eased the Greek royal family's exile during the 1920s.
 The wedding followed a six-year engagement while the royal court-in-exile negotiated the terms and arrangements of the marriage.

 Shortly after their marriage, Princess Anastasia developed cancer, and died in London on 29 August 1923, leaving no children from this marriage.
 Prince Christopher did, however, have a stepson, William Bateman Leeds Jr (1902–1971), who had, in 1921, married Princess Xenia Georgievna of Russia.
-She was Christopher's niece through his elder sister, Marie of Greece, Grand Duchess George of Russia.
+She was Christopher's niece through his elder sister, Princess Marie of Greece.

 Second marriage and family

 Prince Christopher later remarried; his second wife was Princess Françoise of Orléans (25 December 1902 – 25 February 1953).

-Françoise was a daughter of Jean d'Orléans, Duc de Guise, Orléanist pretender to the throne of France, by his wife/first cousin, Isabelle d'Orléans.
-Isabelle was, in turn, a daughter of Philippe, Comte de Paris by his wife and first cousin, Infanta Isabel de Orléans y Borbon.
+Françoise was a daughter of Prince Jean, Duke of Guise, Orléanist pretender to the throne of France, by his wife/first cousin, Isabelle d'Orléans.
+Isabelle was, in turn, a daughter of Prince Philippe, Count of Paris by his wife and first cousin, Infanta Isabel de Orléans y Borbon.

 The couple were married in 1929 in Palermo, Italy; the civil ceremony was on 10 February, and the religious one on 11 February.
 They were childless for a decade, then one child was born to Françoise: Prince Michael of Greece and Denmark was born in Rome in 1939, shortly before Prince Christopher's death.